-I never planned to climb Mount Kilimanjaro.
+I never planned on hiking Kilimanjaro.
 It wasn’t a dream I’ve always had.
 I didn’t really know anyone who had climbed it before, and frankly, I had no idea how high it was until after I put the deposit down on my trip.
 (It’s 19,341ft (5,895m), when I first found out it was kind of a shock.)

 On a random day in September, my plans to go to New Zealand to visit a friend fell through.
 Undeterred by this news, I took to the internet and searched: Women’s adventure travel.
 I paged through hundreds of potential trips, from Thailand to Patagonia, but they just weren’t the right fit.
 Then, I came across a trip to climb Mount Kilimanjaro.
 I scribbled the phone number down on some junk mail and jumped in my car to head to work.